SAFETAG/SAFETAG/content/activities/password_security/dictionary_creation.md

 92
 ```

-Also add common password fragments: qwerty, 1234/5/6/7/8, and, based on field experience, four-digit dates back to the year 2001 (plus adding in the founding year of the organization).
+Also add common password fragments: qwerty, 1234/5/6/7/8, and, based on field experience, four-digit dates back for ~20 years in both the Gregorian (Western) and (if relevant) local calendar, plus the founding year of the organization).
 It's quite amazing how often a recent year will be part of a wifi password -- this presentation discusses many common patterns in passwords: https://www.owasp.org/images/a/af/2011-Supercharged-Slides-Redman-OWASP-Feb.pdf

 ##### Optional Further steps